 Starring: Benjamin Walker, Dominic Cooper, Anthony Mackie, Mary Elizabeth Winstead, Rufus Sewell, Marton Csokas

-When his country is threatened by a ferocious group of vampires, Abraham Lincoln, the 16th President of the United States, sets out on a mission to eliminate them.
+Synopsis: When his country is threatened by a ferocious group of vampires, Abraham Lincoln sets out on a mission to eliminate them.

 It’s such a terrible movie that it’s so good.
-He’s axe has a shotgun in it.
-The bottom of his axe is a shotgun.
-And don’t know how it’s allowed to exist because it is like “by the way, American slavery was because of vampires and that’s why Abraham Lincoln dealt with slavery.”
-It’s that bad but it’s so good.
+His axe has a shotgun in it.
+And it’s like “by the way, American slavery was because of vampires”… It’s that bad but it’s so good.

 2. Mighty Morphin Power Rangers: The Movie